NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Casandalee - Major Boon.md

-**Major Boon:** Casandalee backs up your memory and soul within her divine data flow.
+Casandalee backs up your memory and soul within her divine data flow.

 After you die, she casts your consciousness into a new artificial body.
 While Casandalee constructed your new body artificially, it is otherwise similar to the old, with the same effects as a critical success on a [[Spells/Resurrect|Resurrect]] ritual.
 Casandalee is instead willing to provide different bodies to those who request them.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*